metapolator/metapolator/elements-of-design.md

 * close box to remove the parameter entry;
 * highlight over the operator (=); click to show a popup to change it:<br/>![](http://mmiworks.net/metapolator/opspop.png)
-* override percentage to highlight in the character range or specimens panel the points that did receive an override;
+* override percentage to highlight in the ‘character range or specimens’ panel the points that did receive an override;
 * value: click to activate an edit box.

 ![](http://mmiworks.net/metapolator/pointpar.png)